 Craig Childs is a science and adventure writer who blurs the stylistic genres between nonfiction and novel.
 His stories come from visceral, personal experience, whether in the company of illicit artifact dealers or in deep, global wilderness.
 Childs has published more than a dozen critically acclaimed books, including his most recent book, Apocalyptic Planet, which won the Orion Book Award and the Sigurd F. Olson Nature Writing Award.
 His work has appeared in the New York Times, Los Angeles Times, Men’s Journal, and Outside.
 An occasional commentator for National Public Radio’s Morning Edition, Childs lives in Western Colorado and teaches writing for both University of Alaska in Anchorage and Southern New Hampshire University.

 Pam Houston’s most recent book is Contents May Have Shifted, published in 2012, by W.W.
 Norton.
 She is also the author of two collections of linked short stories, Cowboys Are My Weakness and Waltzing the Cat, the novel, Sight Hound, and a collection of essays called A Little More About Me, all published by W.W.
 Norton.
 Her stories have been selected for volumes of Best American Short Stories, The O. Henry Awards, The Pushcart Prize, and Best American Short Stories of the Century.
-She is professor of English at UC Davis, directs the literary nonprofit Writing By Writers and teaches in The Pacific University low residency MFA program and at writer’s conferences around the country and the world.
+She is professor of English at UC Davis, directs the literary nonprofit Writing By Writers and teaches in The Institute of American Indian Art’s Low-Rez MFA program and at writer’s conferences around the country and the world.
 She lives on a ranch at 9,000 feet in Colorado near the headwaters of the Rio Grande.